Guide for Journal Source Finders

 How to find treaties

-- For help on finding treaties, see the Law Library Research guide, Researching Treaty Sources.
+- For help on finding treaties, see the Law Library Research guide, Researching Treaties.
 See also the Library's list of Frequently-Cited Treaties, which provides citations to print sources and other useful information.

 How to find international trade law documents

-- See the Law Library guide, Guidelines for Finding and Citing Paper Sources for GATT/WTO Documents.
+- See the Law Library guide, Finding Paper Sources for GATT/WTO Documents.

 How to find other documents and resolve bad cites